-- A. Garbage collection areas (dumpster pad) shall be screened with a wall, buffer fencing, or a landscape screen capable of reaching a minimum height of six feet within three years and maintained to preserve an opaque screening quality. - C. Shade Trees shall remain fifteen feet while other trees and shrubs shall remain eight feet from any fire service connection. - D. Trees and shrubs shall remain offset three feet from any electrical transformer and shall not be proposed along the access door face of the transformer within the distance provided by the power provider. - E. Exterior air conditioning components shall be screened by locating the equipment away from public view or through the use of a landscape screen with a minimum height of three feet offset a minimum of three feet from the equipment.
+- A. Utility areas and loading/unloading areas shall be screened as follows: - (1) A planting area a minimum of three feet wide and shall form a continuous three foot high landscape screen, or - (2) Buffer fencing with a minimum height of three feet. - BA.
+Garbage collection areas (dumpster pad) shall be screened with a wall, buffer fencing, or a landscape screen capable of reaching a minimum height of six feet within three years and maintained to preserve an opaque screening quality. - C. TreesShade Trees shall remain fifteen feet while other trees and shrubs shall remain eight feet from any fire service connection. - D.Trees and shrubs shall remain offset three feet from any electrical transformer and shall not be proposed along the access door face of the transformer within the distance provided by the power provider. - E. Exterior air conditioning components shall be screened by locating the equipment away from public view or through the use of a landscape screen with a minimum height of three feet. offset a minimum of three feet from the equipment.